Reed wins Barclays to secure Ryder Cup spot

-NEW YORK Patrick Reed survived a couple of late bogeys to clinch a one-stroke victory at The Barclays on Sunday.
+NEW YORK (Reuters) - Patrick Reed survived a couple of late bogeys to clinch a one-stroke victory at The Barclays on Sunday.

 Reed carded a closing 70 to finish on nine-under 275 at Bethpage Black in Farmingdale on New York's Long Island.